dyne/softwarepassport/backend/README.md

 ## 🎮 Quick start

-To start using IPR just (fill with real documentation)
+To start using Software Passport just (fill with real documentation)

 ***
 ## 💾 Install